-For those Committees and campuses that do not currently have open solicitations, the NAHC will accept nominations on a rolling basis and will nominate members to those Committees upon the request of the University of California or a campus.
+After the submission deadline, the NAHC will accept nominations on a rolling basis and will nominate members to Committees upon the request of the University of California or a campus.

 Interested parties should submit completed nomination packets to the NAHC via email to email@example.com or mail to 1550 Harbor Blvd, Suite 100, West Sacramento, CA 95691 (submitted electronically or postmarked) by the due date indicated above.
 The NAHC nomination subcommittee will review nominations and provide final qualifying nominations with recommendations to the University of California regents or their regents’ designee.

 Candidates may self-nominate (so long as required letters or resolutions of support are included), and nomination forms should indicate all committees nominees are willing to serve on.

 - A completed Nomination Form (fillable form here) with contact information of the nominating party and the nominee;

 - A tribal resolution or organizational/institutional letter of support;* and